istio/istio.io/content/en/docs/setup/install/operator/index.md

 Applying this file will cause the default profile to be applied, with components being installed into the following
 namespaces:

-- Citadel installed into istio-citadel namespace
+- Citadel component installed into istio-citadel namespace
-- All other security components installed into istio-security namespace
+- All other components in the security feature installed into istio-security namespace
-- All other Istio components installed into istio-system namespace
+- Remaining Istio components installed into istio-system namespace

 ## Customize K8s settings using the IstioControlPlane API

-The IstioControlPlane API allows each component's k8s settings to be customized in a consistent way.
+The IstioControlPlane API allows each component's K8s settings to be customized in a consistent way.

 ### Identify the feature or component settings